bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 -   [ ] Mention two parts of Express that you learned about this week.

+    1) it supports middleware
+    2) Allows routing

 -   [ ] Describe Middleware?

+    Middleware functions can get the request and response objects, operate on them, and (when specified) trigger some action.

 -   [ ] Describe a Resource?

+    Any physical or virtual component of limited availability within a computer system.

 -   [ ] What can the API return to help clients know if a request was successful?

+    Status or Token.

 -   [ ] How can we partition our application into sub-applications?

+    By utilizing express routing you can seperate all your routes, middleware into seperate categories.

 ## Minimum Viable Product